Convergence estimates for the Magnus expansion I. Banach algebras: The combinatorial approach

-Now, $\theta(x)<+\infty$ if $0\leq x<2$, because the integrand is finite and continuous (it is easy to see that for the poles $u+v\geq2$).
-On the other hand, a simple function estimate shows $\Theta(2)=+\infty$. \end{proof} \end{theorem} \begin{cor}[Moan, Oteo \cite{MO} ] In the Banach algebra setting, the Magnus expansion converges absolutely (even as a time-ordered integral, in the sense of \eqref{eq:measum}) if $\int|\phi|<2.$
+In the real case, summation is valid, as the terms are nonnegative.
+Now, $\Theta_\real(x)<+\infty$ if $0\leq x<2$, because the integrand is finite and continuous (it is easy to see that for the poles $u+v\geq2$).
+On the other, hand,

-\end{cor} In fact, Moan and Oteo extend the work of Thompson \cite{T} (see the special case of the Goldberg presentation later), but using Mielnik, Pleba\'nski \cite{MP}.
-Thus, they formulate convergence on the unit interval, for $L^\infty$ norm $<2$; but a reparametrization of the measure implies the $L^1$ norm $<2$ convergence statement.